buditanrim/buditanrim.github.io/_posts/2020-09-11-principles-over-steps.md

 On the other hand, if you’re an experienced product designer.
 You might think of the three core principles of design thinking: 1) Empathize and observe user, 2) Endless iteration, and 3) Radical collaboration.
 Or you might think of the three core consideration areas 1) Desirability, 2) Viability, and 3) Feasibility.

 When building a product, you should use those core principles to produce a product that desirable for customer to buy, viable for the legal and business, and feasible in the technology perspective.

+Just to be clear – there are a lot of principles and not just the three I mentioned above.
+The key is don't be a rigid product designer, your work is so different with engineers who have more certainty to build something with code.
+I'm not trying to underestimate the importance of engineers, but the nature of our work is different.

 I will unpack each principle and share a few tools you can use later in part 2 of this series.
 In the next chapter, I’d love to clear up a common misunderstanding about business.